Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 There is little doubt that whatever Democrats put forward won’t be compelling to enough Republican senators, or at least the 17 who would be needed to convict Trump.
 All but 13 have already signaled they support Trump’s acquittal.
 But there is a real question about just how compelling it is to the broader American public.
 Polls show Americans favor his conviction, but generally only marginally.

-Democrats will undoubtedly delve more into incitement in the hours and days to come.
-(One impeachment manager asked, for instance, “Does anyone in this chamber honestly believe that, but for the conduct of President Trump that’s charged in the article of impeachment, that that attack at the Capitol would have occurred?”)

-There is a difference between saying “this thing involving Trump and his supporters was bad” and “Trump incited this thing.”
+And there is indeed a difference between saying “this thing involving Trump and his supporters was bad” and “Trump incited this thing.”
 The onus will be on Democrats to prove the latter.

-2. Trump lawyer Bruce Castor’s thoroughly odd opening
+2. Trump lawyer Bruce Castor’s head-scratching opening

 I wrote earlier Tuesday about how Trump’s team probably didn’t need to do much to actually succeed in this case.
 I also wrote about how their brief filed Monday didn’t exactly suggest a coherent and well-considered case.